Careers and Technology

 .5 Credit Prerequisite: Algebra 1R

 If you love to cook or want to learn, this introductory class will give you more than the basics.
 Taste of Culinary Arts introduces the student to the basic principles of cooking, baking and kitchen operations.
 Emphasis is placed on practical experiences including recipe conversion, measurements, terminology, knife cuts, safe food/equipment handling, flavorings/seasoning, and stocks/sauces/soups.
 Other topics include preparation methods for protein, starch, vegetable/fruit identification/selection, storage, breakfast cookery, breads, sweet dough/pastries, and mise en place.
-Upon completion, students should be able to execute efficiently a broad range of basic cooking/baking skills as they apply to different stations in foodservice operations.
+Upon completion, students should be able to efficiently execute a broad range of basic cooking/baking skills as they apply to different stations in foodservice operations.

 ROBOTICS AND ENGINEERING (6020)